bhavesh2205/RAG-DocQuery-with-Groq-and-Gemma/README.md

 # RAG-QA-with-Groq-and-Gemma

-This project is a **Retrieval-Augmented Generation (RAG)** application that leverages Streamlit for an interactive user interface and integrates modern NLP tools to provide context-aware answers based on research paper content.
+This project is a **Retrieval-Augmented Generation (RAG)** application that leverages Streamlit for an interactive user interface and integrates modern GenAI tools to provide context-aware answers based on provided document content.

 ## Key Components

 ### 1. **Document Processing**

-- **File Upload**: Users can upload PDF files containing research papers.
+- **File Upload**: Users can upload PDF files containing any information.
 - **PyPDFLoader**: Extracts text from uploaded PDFs.
 - **RecursiveCharacterTextSplitter**: Splits the text into manageable chunks for efficient processing.